Probabilistic pure state conversion on the majorization lattice: Generalization to a collection of initial or final states

 Therefore, using Eqs. (\ref{eq:appendix pmax,l 1}) and (\ref{eq:appendix pmax,l 2}), it is easy to see that $p_{\max,l}^{[2]} \geq p_{\max,l}^{[1]} = 1$ for any value of $l$ such that $\max \left\{ E_l(\psi), E_l(\phi_1), \cdots, E_l(\phi_m)\right\} = E_l(\psi)$.
 These values of $l$ can thus be disregarded in the minimization over $l$ since the minimum cannot exceed 1 (indeed, $p_{\max,1}^{[2]} = p_{\max,1}^{[1]} = 1$ when $l=1$).
 Thus, we only have to consider the values of $l$ such that $\max \left\{ E_l(\psi), E_l(\phi_1), \cdots, E_l(\phi_m)\right\} = E_l(\phi_k)$, $k\in[1,m]$, implying $p_{\max,l}^{[2]} = p_{\max,l}^{[1]} = E_l(\psi)/E_l(\phi_k)$.
 Hence, the minimum over $l$ yields $p_{\max}^{[1]} = p_{\max}^{[2]}$, which completes the proof. \end{proof}

-In other words, as long as we do not know which target state $\ket{\phi_j}$ we will have to reach, we may anticipate the probabilistic step and move to the OCR, but this can only be done with the minimum probability (corresponding to the worst-case target state).
+In other words, as long as Alice and Bob do not know which target state $\ket{\phi_j}$ they will have to reach, they may anticipate the probabilistic step and move to the OCR, but this can only be done with the minimum probability (corresponding to the worst-case target state).
 The benefit of this procedure is that once the target $\ket{\phi_j}$ is disclosed, the final step is deterministic.
-Otherwise, we may wait until the target $\ket{\phi_j}$ is disclosed and only then perform a probabilistic transformation from $\ket{\psi}$ to $\ket{\phi_j}$, whose probability may be higher (depending on which is the target state).
+Otherwise, they may wait until the target $\ket{\phi_j}$ is disclosed and only then perform a probabilistic transformation from $\ket{\psi}$ to $\ket{\phi_j}$, whose probability may be higher (depending on which is the target state).
 In a nutshell, a compromise can be made between doing the probabilistic transformation at first (making the rest fully deterministic regardless of the target state) or waiting to know which target state is wanted before doing the actual probabilistic transformation (possibly with a higher success probability).